MeltwaterArchive/storyplayer/modules/browser/index.md

 ## Using The Browser Module

-The basic format of an operation is:
+The basic format of an action is:

 {% highlight php %}
 $st->MODULE()->ACTION()->SEARCHTERM()